Jannomag/shortix/README.md

 If you want you can also change the directory.
 For this modify the directory within the shortix.sh and also in the shortix.service file.

 You can also run the script manually either by using the terminal directly using this command: `/bin/bash /home/deck/Shortix/shortix.sh` or right click on the file and chosse "Run in Konsole".

+# Prefix removal script
+I've added a script called `remove_prefix.sh` to the Shortix directory.
+This script allows you to remove not just the shortcut but also the whole prefix directory.
+Run this script in a terminal (or do right click -> "Run in Konsole" for KDE / Steam Deck).
+Then you can drag an drop all shortcuts from the Shortix directory of which you want to remove the prefix directory.
+Afterwards press enter, the script will notify you about the paths.
+It will also ask you if you really want to delete them.
+**Pleas note: The deletion will remove the prefix completely!
+This will also remove savegames (except cloud saves) and other game specific user data - finally!**

+# Uninstall
+To uninstall run the "Update Shortix" from the desktop and choose "no" when the script asks you if you want to install the service.
+Afterwards delete the Shortix directory in your home directory and the "Update Shortix" from desktop.
+That's it.

 # Tested systems / distros
 - Steam Deck (SteamOS 3.4)